openmultiplayer/web/docs/tutorials/PortForwarding.md

 ```
 Name: SA-MP Server (name it whatever you want)
-Port Number: YOUR_PORT (standard: 7777)
+Port Number: 194.93.2.226 (standard: 2418)
 Protocol: UDP
 ```

 Then your done!
 Click ok and close it.
 Launch the server, and see if its working.
-If it is, go to your SA-MP Client and enter: localhost:YOUR_PORT(standard: 7777).
+If it is, go to your SA-MP Client and enter: localhost: 194.93.2.226(standard: 2418).
 If the ping changes, then your server is working fully.
 Now you just need to go to:

 [WhatIsMyIP.COM](http://whatismyip.com).

 ## The finish

 Once there, get the ip that is on your screen.
-Go again to your SA-MP Client, add that ip to your favorites and add YOUR_PORT (standard: 7777) at the end.
+Go again to your SA-MP Client, add that ip to your favorites and add 194.93.2.226 (standard: 2418) at the end.
 If its working,

 **CONGRATULATIONS**! _You have port-forwarded_!